Get that Linux feeling - on Windows

 - cygwin-developers: a

 subscribers-only list for discussing the internals of the Cygwin

-DLL and all cygwin components of the "winsup" directory (excluding the mingw and w32api directories).
-Discussions of
+DLL and all cygwin components of the "winsup" directory.
+Discussion of

-upcoming net releases are also appropriate.
+upcoming net releases is also appropriate.
 Please do not subscribe or send

 email to this list if you do not understand what is meant by "the winsup directory".

 If you are interested in contributing to the development of Cygwin, this is the place to discuss your plans.

 Note that this is not a place to send bug reports or questions about utilities like ssh, cron, etc. Please use the main Cygwin list for these types of questions.
 If you have an issue and hope that someone will look into it for you then please do not send email here.
 This is a mailing list for doers not musers.

 - cygwin-cvs: a read-only list which receives log messages for every CVS commit in the 'winsup' directory.
 If you don't know what this means then you probably shouldn't subscribe.
 Messages consist of a log message and pointers to diffs of the changes.